-The NOEL-V is a synthesizable VHDL model of a 64-bit processor that implements the RISC-V architecture.
-The processor is the first released model in Cobham Gaisler's RiSC-V line of processors that complement the LEON line of processors.
+The NOEL-V is a synthesizable VHDL model of a processor that implements the RISC-V architecture.
+The processor is the first released model in our RISC-V line of processors that complement the LEON line of processors.

-The NOEL-V is dual-issue, allowing up to two instructions per cycle to be executed in parallel.
+The NOEL-V can be implemented as a dual-issue processor, allowing up to two instructions per cycle to be executed in parallel.
 To support the instruction issue rate of the pipeline, the NOEL-V has advanced branch prediction capabilities.
 The cache controller of the NOEL-V supports a store buffer FIFO with one cycle per store sustained throughput, and wide AHB slave support to enable fast stores and fast cache refill.

 The NOEL-V processor has the following features: